mohameddElsayed/SauceDemo/README.md

 * This is one E2e Scenario :
     - Checkout

-* All tests are recorded as video located in Video directory with .avi format with test name+run time.
+* All tests are recorded as video located in the Video directory with .avi format with test name+run time.

-if you want to record only failed test cases just comment below line in BaseTest class System.setProperty("video.save.mode", RecordingMode.ALL.toString());
+* If you want to record only failed test cases just comment below the line in BaseTest class System.setProperty("video.save.mode", RecordingMode.ALL.toString());
-Extent Report generated after running the test cases with name : Vois GUI Automation + runtime - every test case in the report has a screenshot for the last step in the testcase
+Extent Report generated after running the test cases with name: SauceDemo task report + runtime - every test case in the report has a screenshot for the last step in the test case.

+# How to run
+* Right-click on testNg.xml then select Run.

  # Execution report